robdyke/GPatHand-TermsConditions-2017.11.14/GPatHand/Terms.md

 We can't take responsibility for laws outside the UK governing access to our services.
 Some of our services are specifically designed for use in the UK, and if you use them elsewhere you should check in your country or region that it is appropriate and lawful for you to do so (see sections F, I and J)
-The App is not suitable for managing medical emergencies (see section C2) The App is not suitable for unrestricted use by persons under 16 (see section G) The GP at hand Practice shall not be responsible for the artificial intelligence symptom checker which is a separate service provided by babylon via the App.
+The App is not suitable for managing medical emergencies (see section C2) The App is not suitable for unrestricted use by persons under 16 (see section G) The GP at hand Partnership shall not be responsible for the artificial intelligence symptom checker which is a separate service provided by babylon via the App.
 We may amend these Terms from time to time as set out in section N. Please check to ensure you understand the terms that will apply at the time you enter into any transaction with the Company.
-These Terms were most recently updated on 3 November 2017.
+These Terms were most recently updated on 16 November 2017.

 These terms include descriptions of each section, in bold text.
 These descriptions are to help you understand the terms but they are not part of the terms.
 A) ABOUT US

 About us and our services